-We believe that there is support from the community for an Ombudsman function that is more forthright, more obviously active and pro-active, more willing to make reports and clear recommendations.
-We do however, recognise that this Ombuds function will not be a 'wielder of power' - rather a wielder of influence - as the By-laws state - "an advocate for fairness".
+We believe that there is support from the community for an Ombuds function that is more forthright, more obviously active and pro-active, more willing to make reports and clear recommendations.
+We do however, recognise that this Ombuds function will not generally be a 'wielder of power' - rather a wielder of influence - as the By-laws state - 'an advocate for fairness'.

-For community disputes that involve harassment, the new Anti-Harassment Policy and Terms of Participation gives the Ombudsman disciplinary powers.
-This will enhance the Ombudsman's ability to satisfactorily resolve a complaint where a community member has suffered from inappropriate conduct.
+For community disputes that involve harassment, the new Anti-

+Harassment Policy and Terms of Participation gives the Ombuds disciplinary powers.
+This will enhance the Ombuds' ability to satisfactorily resolve a complaint where a community member has suffered from inappropriate conduct.

-We have not advocated for enforcement-type powers for other community complaints or governance complaints, however we do think it would be sensible for the By-laws to leave open the possibility of enabling selective Ombudsman decision powers in the future - such as the one above for matters of harassment.
+We have not advocated for enforcement-type powers for other community complaints or governance complaints, however we do think it would be sensible for the By-laws to leave open the possibility of enabling selective Ombuds decision powers in the future - such as the one above for matters of harassment.

-As discussed earlier, we see the Ombudsman as a "wielder of influence' rather than 'wielder of power'.
-The Office of the Ombudsman would, however, be a more effective "wielder of influence' if the Bylaws were amended to provide that, where the Ombudsman issues a written report recommending process change, a response to that report must be provided by the relevant part of ICANN (whether this is the Board, the corporation or a community body or group).
+As discussed earlier, we see the Ombuds as a 'wielder of influence' rather than 'wielder of power'.
+The Office of the Ombuds would, however, be a more effective 'wielder of influence' if the Bylaws were amended to provide that, where the Ombuds issues a written report recommending process change, a response to that report must be provided by the relevant part of ICANN (whether this is the Board, the corporation or a community body or group).

 We would suggest that the Bylaws should specify that response is required within 90 days (or 120 days with reason).
-Of course the responding body should not be obliged to accept the recommendation - but must provide reasons for their position.
-The Ombudsman's report and the response to it should be published on ICANN's website, unless there is sound reason in the Ombudsman's view to not do so.
+(These times can of course be adjusted by ICANN to fit in with current practice if desired).
+Of course, the responding body should not be obliged to accept the recommendation - but must provide reasons for their position.
+The Ombuds' report and the response to it should be published on the Ombuds' webpage with an alert on the ICANN website or newsletters, unless there is sound reason in the Ombuds' view to not do so.